Nikolice/Learn-you-a-Haskell-for-great-good/00_introduction/01_about_this_tutorial.md

 # About this tutorial

-Welcome, – to learn you a “Haskell”, for great good! … 💡
+Welcome – to learn you a “Haskell”, for great good! … 💡

 If you're reading this, – chances – are: you *want* to learn “Haskell” … Well; you've came to the *right place*, – but let's talk (about this **tutorial**) a *bit*, first? … ✋